namel3ss-Ai/namel3ss/docs/memory.md

 Soft limit actions use compaction, low value removal, or deny write.
 See docs/memory-budgets.md for details.

+## Memory persistence
+Memory is saved to disk in the project folder.
+Restore loads the exact memory state or fails fast.
+A wake up report trace appears after restore or fresh start.
+See docs/memory-persist.md for details.

 ## Trace events
 Memory emits canonical events on every AI call.